![Shopify App Retention Benchmarks [74K-Store Study]](/images/blog/shopify-app-retention-benchmarks.webp)

 The 96% growth in 2025 came from a small base.
 Shopify noted that "B2B represents a very small portion of total GMV."
 The deceleration from 109% (Q1) to 84% (Q4) suggests the growth rate is normalizing, but even 50-60% growth would be remarkable.
 The global B2B ecommerce market is projected at $36 trillion by 2026 (Gartner), and Shopify's share is still tiny.

 Our Plus identification guide covers how to detect whether a specific store is on Plus.
-This post maps the entire Plus landscape as a B2B opportunity: which verticals, what they're running, what they're missing, and how to prospect them at scale.
-Think of the identification guide as the "how" and this post as the "where and why."
+Our newer Shopify B2B Features by Plan post covers the post-April-2026 plan matrix and visible B2B cohort.
+This post still maps the Plus landscape as an enterprise opportunity: which verticals, what they're running, what they're missing, and how to prospect them at scale.